mathigatti/sampleTuner/README.md

   - aubio
   - scipy
   - numpy
+  - librosa

 ## Usage
-It is used running the main script `sampleTuner.py`, it has two parameters, the filename and the new frequency you want to convert the file (optional, 261.63 by default).
+It is used running the main script `sampleTuner.py`, you need to specify the input filename as a parameter.

 Usage example